 Silk Camisole: I have this silk camisole in green and black which looks great layered under a cardigan, blazer or jean jacket.
-This is an affordable option from J.Crew and this style from Reformation has adjustable straps.
+The Everlane clean silk cami comes in several nice neutrals and this style from Reformation has adjustable straps.

 Skinny Jeans: I can’t stop wearing these skinny jeans from Everlane.
 They are so comfortable and flattering.
 I also love this pair from Madewell and this style from Sezane(see my review here) is really comfortable and great quality.

 White Button Down: Sezane’s take on the classic white button down is feminine and timeless.
 I love the round collar.
 Pair it with white chinos for a chic monochromatic look or with a pair of skinny jeans.